UrbanIntelligence/CS586-DS504-Spring2024/project3/README.md

 Functionality: Your submission must run without errors and generate images correctly when tested with the evaluation script, whether it's the original or a modified version of evaluation.py.
 Otherwise, you may lose some points based on your error.
 These are recommendations for a Successful Submission:

-* Code Clarity: Ensure your code is well-commented and organized, making it easy for others to understand and evaluate.
+* Code Clarity: Ensure your code is well-commented and organized.
 * Include Dependencies: Verify that all necessary files and dependencies are included in your submission to prevent runtime errors.

 #### Model (10%)